Amalfi Coast holidays

 Cliff-backed coves

-Much like the Sorrento Area, the Amalfi Coast’s sunbathing CV is mostly made up of cliff-backed coves and skinny volcanic pebbly patches.
-The beach at Vietri sul Mare bucks the trend, though.
-This town, just along the shoreline from Salerno, has a couple of roomy stretches of sand that set the region’s sunbathing benchmark.
+Like the Sorrento Area, the Amalfi Coast’s sunbathing scene is mainly made up of cliff-backed coves and thin volcanic pebbly patches.
+But the beach at Vietri sul Mare offers an alternative.
+Just along the shoreline from Salerno, this town has a couple of roomy stretches of sand as an alternative to the volcanic pebbly patches.

-For a beach that hovers right below the radar, check out Ieranto Bay.
-This tiny sand-and-pebble cove is at the western tip of the Amalfi Coast, near the village of Nerano.
-A rural path winds its way from the edge of the village all the way to the coast, before angling downwards into a staircase that leads to the sheltered cove.
+For a secret beach that hovers below the radar, visit Ieranto Bay.
+This titchy sand-and-pebble cove is at the western tip of the Amalfi Coast, near the village of Nerano.
+A rural path snakes its way from the edge of the village to the coast, then angles downwards into a staircase that leads to the sheltered cove.

 Shopping